GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-1/index.md

 Different inputs (e.g `1`) could be used to command the Arduino to perform a different action, such as turning a servo motor.
 In this tutorial, the Arduino Sketch implements a single command `0`, which reads the voltage values of analog pins `A0` and `A1`.

-- Unplug the USB cable from your local machine, to disconnect and power down the Arduino.
-The Arduino will now run the sketch automatically, when ever it is connected to a power source.
+- Unplug the USB cable from your local machine to disconnect and power down the Arduino.
+The Arduino will now run the sketch automatically, whenever it is connected to a power source.

 ## Connect the Arduino to the Pi and run the IoT Core client app
 The Pi Python client has the following functionality: